jeantessier/micronaut-data-example/README.md

 Searches are case-insensitive.

-You can search by title with
+You can search by title with:

     http :8080/search q==jean%